SellaRafaeli/SellaRafaeli.github.io/about.md

 I have visited over 30 countries, am fluent in 3 languages (English, Hebrew, Spanish), mediocre at 3 others (German, Russian, literary Arabic) and have studied some French, Hindi, and American Sign Language (the coolest word in ASL is "pizza").
 I have hosted over 50 CouchSurfers.

-I got a 786 on my Israeli SAT (top 0.001 of populace) with no preparation course.
+I got a 786 on my Israeli SAT (top 0.001%) with no preparation course.
 I have written books about  [linear algebra](https://sites.google.com/site/linearit1hujibook/), about [Git](http://sellarafaeli.wordpress.com/2014/03/23/git-sandbox-book/), and about data-mining (classified).

 My army service was as an intelligence officer in Israel's elite Intelligence technological unit for five years, leading software systems that would change the knowledge-management and data-mining workflows of thousands and winning numerous awards.